WordPress User Management

 • Must be unique, no two users can share an email address

-• If you need to re-use an email, use the “plus trick” to add a suffix to it
+• If you need to re-use an email, use the “plus trick” to add a suffix to it, by using the same email, but adding extra text before the @ sign.

 • E.g. If the email that needs two accounts is email@gmail.com, then for the second account, you could use email+second@gmail.com